Site icon Circuit Ideas for You

 Transistors BC547, 2N22221 each

-Here is one easy LED dimmer circuit which uses only 2 transistors, 1 resistor and 2 potentiometers.
+Here, is one easy LED dimmer circuit which uses only 2 transistors, 1 resistor and 2 potentiometers.

-Normal LED display use around 25mA for each segment so we usually need resistors to stop too much current.
+Normal LED display use around 25mA for each segment, so we usually need resistors to stop too much current and if we use 6 digit display we need around 42 resistors in series, that is too lot!

-No need of many resistors so PCB is easier to make and put together.
+But this LED dimmer fixes that problem and it lets control brightness with only few parts; also no need of many resistors so PCB is easier to make and put together.

-This circuit work like voltage regulator and it gives power that one can change.
+Moreover, this circuit work like voltage regulator and it gives power that one can change.

-Potentiometer P1 is for big brightness change and P2 is for small fine adjust.
+Potentiometer P1 is for big brightness change and P2 is for small fine adjust, hence, this circuit can change voltage from 0 to 4.3 volts.

-To use it first turn both potentiometers to zero and then slowly turn them until light is good for anyone.
+To use it, first turn both potentiometers to zero and then slowly turn them until light is good for anyone.

-For example each segment take 25mA.
+In 6 digit display total current must not go more than 1 ampere, for example each segment take 25mA.
 6 digits × 7 segments = 1050mA (a little more than 1 amp).

-Because of this big current transistor T1 can get hot and so it need good heat sink to keep it cool.
+Hence, because of this big current transistor T1 can get hot and so it need good heat sink to keep it cool.

 Formulas: